2018 Tour de USA® Rally Route Segments

 - Los Angeles

-Did we mention this is going to be a World Record attempt for the longest charity road rally?
+Did we mention this is going to be World Record attempts for the longest and largest charity road rally?
 You really want to be part of this.
 The Tour de USA® is going to be an annual classic adventure and you definitely want to be a founding driver.

 Complete the form below to join our information list.
 NO SPAM.
 Guaranteed.
 You can always unsubscribe with one click.

 You may have read this bit of history on one of our other sites but, if you haven’t, read on.
 [This is the Cliff Notes version!]